campbellmarianna/Reviewed-By-Trucker/README.md

 - `chai` is our Assertion Library - it gives us syntactic sugar to make writing test intuitive

-- `chai-http` is a Helper Test Library - it gives us methods to make http request inside our tests very easily
+- `chai-http` is a Helper Test Library - it gives us methods to make http request inside our tests very easy

 ## Running the tests